w3c/wai-curricula/content/content-author/plain-language.md

 * write text using as much concise and straightforward language as possible to make the content easier to understand and process
 * employ active voice and address the reader directly when possible
 * write content with paragraphs and lists to group related information
-* employ easy to read font types and sizes, and ensure people can use their preferred font types and sizes when reading the content
+* collaborate with designer's and developers to provide easy to read font types

 #### Teaching Ideas for Topic